thepirat000/Audit.NET/README.md

 order = Db.OrderUpdate(order);
 ```

-To audit this operation, tracking the _Order_ object, you can add the following `using` statement:
+To audit this operation, you can surround the code with a `using` block that creates an `AuditScope`, indicating a target object to track:

 ```c#
 Order order = Db.GetOrder(orderId);
 using (AuditScope.Create("Order:Update", () => order))